abinit/abinit/doc/tutorial/eph.md

 {% dialog tests/tutorespfn/Input/teph_5.in %}

-If you are patient, save the output _LWD and _A2F files and run the full lesson again with a denser k-point grid (say, 6x6x6) and you will be able to observe the differences in convergence.
+If you are patient, save the output _LWD and _A2F files and run the full tutorial again with a denser k-point grid (say, 6x6x6) and you will be able to observe the differences in convergence.

 ## 6 Transport quantities within Boltzmann theory